This guide and further training

 - You can see our guide for teachers here: Guide for new Teachers

 If you'd like further training, take a look at the services we offer here: Customer Education and Training Services.
 Then contact your Account Manager if supported by Arbor, or your Support Partner if not supported by Arbor.

 If you have not logged in to Arbor yet, welcome!
 Your school is now live and it’s time to log in.

 We designed Arbor to open data up to everyone and automate repetitive tasks to save you time.
-The attendance module in Arbor has been specially built to allow teachers to easily take attendance, and to allow attendance officers like you to easily tidy up marks and analyse and report on your school’s attendance statistics.
+The attendance area in Arbor has been specially built to allow teachers to take attendance, and to allow attendance officers like you to tidy up marks and analyse and report on your school’s attendance statistics.